SteveBallantine/spirit-island-randomiser/readme.md

 # Todo

+- Fix a bug that can cause the generation to fail as thematic neighbours will be populated with 'null' if they refer to a board that has not yet been created.
 - Add tests to ensure the various options are working properly
 - Add tests and ensure invalid edge cases are handled correctly (e.g. 'no adversary' is not selected, but secondary adversary is 'blocked')
 - Get validation working
+- Save selected options to local storage
 - Limit map types so only the ones valid for the number of players + possible extra boards are selectable.
   - Also ensure that selected map type is valid for the selected number of total boards.
 - Add support for aspects